 At the opposite end, support is provided by a deck girder.
 Rather than being hung from this deck girder, the joists commonly rest on top of this beam.
 The deck girder, in turn, rests on posts for support.

 Likewise, a large deck may need extra support in the middle.
 You can supply this support by sinking posts into the ground, then running a beam along the tops of these posts.
 The beam will parallel the girder at the one end of the deck, and the header board at the other.
-The joists can rest on top of this central support beam or -- as in the picture furnished on this page -- be connected to it through the use of joist hangers.
+The joists can rest on top of this central support beam or be connected to it through the use of joist hangers.

 What Is a Header Board (or "Ledger")?